Barrikad/authlab/README.txt

    GRANT ALL PRIVILEGES ON * . * TO '<username>'@'localhost';
    FLUSH PRIVILEGES;
    CREATE DATABASE auth;
+   exit
+   (go to the directory where the populate is, authlab/resources) mysql -u <username> -p<password> auth < populate.sql

 DEPENDENCIES
 	To run the project you will need JUnit 5 and the MySQL connector for java